 Existing laws and regulations require the Village to take specific actions regarding the removal and disposal of certain capital assets at the end of their useful life.
-Following the adoption of the Public Sector accounting standard PS 3280 Asset Retirement Obligations, the Village recognized an obligation relating to the removal of these assets as estimated at January 1, 2023.
-The transition and recognition of asset retirement obligations involved an accompanying increase to the buildings, sewer, and storm sewer infrastructure capital assets.
-The increase in capital assets is amortized on a straight-line basis over the remaining expected useful life of the related assets.
+Asset retirement obligations related to buildings, sewer, and storm sewer infrastructure capital assets. are amortized over the remaining expected useful life of the related assets.

-The Village has adopted the standard prospectively.
-Under the prospective method, the discount rate and assumptions used on initial recognition are those as of the date of adoption of the standard.
 Estimated costs totaling \$533,234 using an inflation rate of 3.5% have been discounted using a present value calculation with a discount rate of 4.73%.
 The discount rate used was based on borrowing rate for liabilities with similar risks and maturity.
-The timing of these expenditures is estimated to occur between 2024 and 2062 with the regular replacement, renovation, or disposal of assets.
+The timing of these expenditures is estimated to occur between 2025 and 2062 with the regular replacement, renovation, or disposal of assets.
 No recoveries are expected at this time.